Independent forex education Free professional tools Unbiased broker reviews

 XM keeps the barrier low with a $5 minimum deposit on common account types and typically tighter headline forex spreads on major pairs versus Plus500’s from 0.8 pips variable model—though your realized costs depend on session liquidity, instrument, and account settings.

 Plus500 sets a $100 minimum deposit, which is still modest but less flexible than XM’s entry point.
-Plus500 does not run bonus promotions; XM offers a $30 no-deposit bonus (subject to eligibility and terms), which can matter if you want to trial real-market conditions before funding.
+Plus500 does not run bonus promotions; XM offers a welcome deposit bonus (subject to eligibility and terms), which can matter if you want to trial real-market conditions before funding.

 Commissions are generally not charged separately on standard retail CFD pricing for either broker; costs are primarily spread-based—always verify live quotes inside each platform.